 Rancho San Antonio is located west of the City of Cupertino and south of I-280, off Cristo Rey Drive.
-Rancho San Antonio consists of Rancho San Antonio Open Space Preserve, owned and managed by Midpeninsula Regional Open Space District (District) and Rancho San Antonio County Park, owned by Santa Clara County and managed by the District through an operation and management agreement.
+Rancho San Antonio consists of Rancho San Antonio Open Space Preserve, owned and managed by Midpeninsula Regional Open Space District (District) and Rancho San Antonio County Park, owned by the County of Santa Clara (County) and managed by the District through an operation and management agreement.